 These thoughts are the streaks of soot that can be wiped away, in order to reveal the inner light.
 The light of peace and wisdom within this person is what will restore her relationship harmony – not the anxiety-inducing soot.

-As I mentioned, step one is to recognize that self-pressure is self-attack – and therefore, not constructive.
+As I mentioned, the first step is to recognize that self-pressure obscures the light – and therefore, it's not constructive.
 This person might say to herself: